© Gemma Hunt

-Where to Find the Best Picnic Spots in Val Thorens
+Where to have a picnic in Val Thorens

 Roc 1